Applied-Scientific-Research/onbody/README.md

 Typically, theta=0.5 would mean that the source tree cell size is half of the distance to the target point/cluster.
 In the codes here, that would be `-t=2` - we think of it as the relative distance between the clusters is 2 times the cluster size.
+A normal call to the gravitation solver would then look like this:

+    ./ongrav3d -n=1000000 -t=2.0 -o=4

 ## Performance